vmware-tanzu/tanzu-cli/README.md

 [![Tanzu Core CLI Tests](https://github.com/vmware-tanzu/tanzu-cli/actions/workflows/cli_core_e2e_test.yaml/badge.svg?branch=main&event=push)](https://github.com/vmware-tanzu/tanzu-cli/actions/workflows/cli_core_e2e_test.yaml?query=event:push+branch:main)

-:warning: NOTE: This repository is still under early development.
-We plan to make releases available for evaluation in the second quarter of 2023.
-Please watch this page for further updates.
+_NOTE: The first alpha release is available for evaluation, but it still needs to be complemented by a plugin repository accessible to the CLI.
+Please watch this page for further updates as we work towards our first official release in the second quarter of 2023._

 ## Overview